Mruruc/FullStackApplications/Customer Survey/Readme.md

 Tool i have used:

-PostgreSQL (RDMS)
+PostgreSQL (RDMS),
-Spring-boot
+Spring-boot,
-JPA
+JPA,
-Thymeleaf
+Thymeleaf,
-HTML
+HTML.